apache/nuttx/configs/stm3210e-eval/README.txt

       portrait" orientation support.
 In this orientation, the STM3210E-EVAL's LCD ribbon cable is at the top of the display.
       Default is 320x240 "landscape" orientation.
-    CONFIG_LCD_BACKLIGHT - Define to support an adjustable backlight using timer 1.
+    CONFIG_LCD_BACKLIGHT - Define to support a backlight.
+    CONFIG_LCD_PWM - If CONFIG_STM32_TIM1 is also defined, then an
+      adjustable backlight will be provided using timer 1 to generate various pulse widthes.
 The granularity of the settings is determined by CONFIG_LCD_MAXPOWER.
-Requires CONFIG_STM32_TIM1.
+If CONFIG_LCD_PWM (or
+      CONFIG_STM32_TIM1) is not defined, then a simple on/off backlight is provided.
     CONFIG_LCD_RDSHIFT - When reading 16-bit gram data, there appears
       to be a shift in the returned data.
 This value fixes the offset.
       Default 5.

+    The LCD driver dynamically selects the LCD based on the reported LCD ID value.
+However, code size can be reduced by suppressing support for individual LCDs using:

+    CONFIG_STM32_AM240320_DISABLE
+    CONFIG_STM32_SPFD5408B_DISABLE
+    CONFIG_STM32_R61580_DISABLE

 Configurations
 ==============